-Private Practice Training: whether onsite or offsite, Interns will learn about the pros/cons of private practice, forms that I use, how to get on insurance panels, marketing strategies, legal considerations, and more!
+Private Practice Training: whether onsite or offsite, Associates will learn about the pros/cons of private practice, forms that I use, how to get on insurance panels, marketing strategies, legal considerations, and more!

-DIRECT HOURS: When appropriate, I also refer clients to interns, or when an opportunity arises, interns are considered for employment with Mansfield Counseling.
-Interns will be informed of presentations, workshops, continuing education, and conferences throughout the Metroplex, and will be able to obtain hours by attending these.
+Direct hours: When appropriate, I also refer clients to Associates, or when an opportunity arises, Associates are considered for employment with Mansfield Counseling.
+Associates will be informed of presentations, workshops, continuing education, and conferences throughout the Metroplex and will obtain hours by attending these.

-I want to prepare my interns to be ethical, well-informed, well-rounded counselors who are better able to protect themselves against potential lawsuits, or board complaints.
+I want to prepare my Associates to be ethical, well-informed, well-rounded counselors who can better protect themselves against potential lawsuits or board complaints.

-What I am looking for in an LPC intern
+What I am looking for in an LPC Associate

 - An ethical and moral foundation, who will read & follow all LPC Rules.

-- A willing-to-learn attitude and willing to ask questions.
+- A willing-to-learn attitude and willingness to ask questions.

 - A dedication to the counseling profession and a desire for professional growth.

-- An intern who does not want to just settle for easy supervision with someone that only signs off on their hours, but is willing to be challenged to become the best counselor they can be
+- An Associate who does not want to settle for easy supervision with someone that only signs off on their hours but is willing to be challenged to become the best counselor they can be

 - Someone that understands that not all supervision experiences are created the same, that just because something is free or cheap does not mean that it will help you reach your full potential.

-- An intern who wants to be well-rounded and able to practice in a variety of settings once they are licensed.
+- An Associate who wants to be well-rounded and able to practice in various settings once they are licensed.

 Location for supervision: Mansfield, Texas 76063

-Steps to Becoming an LPC Intern in the State of Texas
+Steps to Becoming an LPC Associate in the State of Texas

-- Master’s degree in counseling or psychology and the potential Intern has checked with the LPC Board’s list of required classes to verify that he/she has already taken the required courses.
-Do not assume that you have taken all of the required classes, you need to check the LPC Board’s list of acceptable & required courses.
-This is the most common mistake that interns make when applying for licensure and the reason why many intern licenses are delayed or denied.
+- Master’s degree in counseling or psychology and the potential Associate has checked with the LPC Board’s list of required classes to verify that he/she has already taken the required courses.
+Do not assume that you have taken all of the required classes; you need to check the LPC Board’s list of acceptable & required courses.
+This is the most common mistake that Associates make when applying for licensure and why many Associate licenses are delayed or denied.

 - Successful completion of the Natl.
 Counselor Exam (NCE) and the Texas Jurisprudence Exam (go to the LPC Board website, and you can take it online).